rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

   pkcs11:token=KMS;id=164b41ae-be61-4c7c-a027-4a2ab1e5e4c4;object=RSAKEY;type=private;pin-value=1234;

-  Last PKCS11 url entry in keys.txt should match with the one in nginx.conf
+  Token, object and pin-value given in PKCS11 url entry in keys.txt should match with the one in nginx.conf.

   The keyID should match the keyID of RSA key created in KBS.
-Other contents should match with nginx.conf.
 File location should match with preload_keys directive in pkcs11-apimodule.ini;

   Sample /opt/skc/etc/pkcs11-apimodule.ini file